sadielbartholomew/cylc/sphinx-doc/getting-started/tutorial.rst

 - Non-interactive ssh must be enabled from the account running the suite server program to the account for submitting (and managing) the remote task job.
-- Network settings must allow communication {\em back} from the remote task job to the suite, either by network ports or ssh, unless the last-resort one way *task polling* communication method is used.
+- Network settings must allow communication *back* from the remote task job to the suite, either by network ports or ssh, unless the last-resort one way *task polling* communication method is used.
 - Cylc must be installed and runnable on the task remote account.
 Other